by Tim Gilmore, 9/26/2015

-According to T. Frederick Davis’s 1925 History of Jacksonville, Florida and Vicinity, 1513-1924, Isaiah Hart shows up in the swamp that later becomes downtown in 1821.
+Isaiah Hart shows up in the swamp that later becomes downtown in 1821.
 There are few settlers and one general store.
-Other settlers quickly follow and Hart leads the survey of a new town in 1822, incorporated a decade later.
+Hart builds wealth by kidnapping slaves and selling them over the Georgia line.
+Other settlers follow and Hart leads the survey of a new town in 1822.

-Davis writes, “At one time or another he owned nearly all the land now known as the old city, and the most of Springfield.”
+As T. Frederick Davis writes in his 1925 History of Jacksonville, Florida and Vicinity, 1513-1924, “At one time or another he owned nearly all the land now known as the old city, and the most of Springfield.”

-Hart owned slaves, a plantation called “Cracker Swamp” in Marietta, Florida, and log cabins in what’s now downtown Jacksonville at Bay and Market Streets, then Laura and Forsyth.
+Hart owned slaves, a plantation called Paradise at Cracker Swamp in Marietta, Florida, log cabins at Bay and Market Streets, then Laura and Forsyth.

-In 1896, 35 years after the Harts’ deaths, grave robbers broke into the towering tomb and stole several unnamed valuables, as well as the cairn’s silver nameplates.
+In 1896, 35 years after the Harts’ deaths, grave robbers broke into the towering tomb and stole unnamed valuables, as well as the cairn’s silver nameplates.

 Through grave desecration and municipal fire, the burial cairn and central monument to the slaveholding founder of the city of Jacksonville disappeared 50 years after Isaiah Hart built it, 41 years after his death, one year after the Great Fire of 1901, 113 years before I write this sketch.